SonnyTaylor/AutoService/docs/user-guide/service-tab.md

 5. Run and monitor system stability
 6. Review temperatures and results

-## Tips for Efficient Runs
+!!! tip "Tips for Efficient Runs"

     - **Group similar tasks** - Do diagnostics first, then cleanup, then stress tests
     - **Run overnight** for long maintenance routines (if UAC will allow it)
     - **Check tool availability** before queuing - If a tool is missing, the task will fail
     - **Generate both reports** - Technical for reference, customer for handoff
     - **Save results** - Store reports for future reference or comparison

 ## Troubleshooting

-### Tasks Fail Immediately
+!!! failure "Tasks Fail Immediately"

     **Causes:**
     - Required tool is missing or not in PATH
     - Task requires administrator privileges but run without elevation
     - System doesn't meet task requirements

     **Solution:**
     - Check Settings → Tools for missing tools
     - Re-run AutoService as administrator
     - Check logs in `data/logs/` for specific error

-### Progress Seems Stuck
+!!! warning "Progress Seems Stuck"

     **Causes:**
     - Long-running task (SFC, DISM can take 15+ minutes)
     - Tool is responding but not showing output
     - System is busy with other processes

     **Solution:**
     - Wait longer before canceling (check system resource usage)
     - Check Windows Task Manager for tool processes
     - Close other applications to free resources

-### Some Tasks Skipped
+!!! info "Some Tasks Skipped"

     **Causes:**
     - Tool not available on this system
     - Task requirements not met
     - System configuration prevents execution

     **Solution:**
     - Check skip reason in results
     - Install missing tools via Programs tab
     - Verify system configuration

 ---